 Breast augmentation is one of the most common cosmetic surgeries in the U.S., and in the majority of cases, it creates outstanding outcomes.
 However, sometimes a woman can be unhappy with the results of her breasts and may need breast revision surgery.
 It is important to note that not all breast revisions are due to surgeon error.
 While there are a few surgeries that do end with an undesirable outcome, there are women who want a different size implant, while others may have a defect and prefer to have the breast implant revised or taken out altogether.
 In addition, there are some women who need revision surgery for a unique condition.
-Providence, RI plastic surgeon Dr. Caroline Plamondon performs breast revision surgery and gives a thorough evaluation so that the correct outcome is delivered.
+Dartmouth, MA plastic surgeon Dr. Caroline Plamondon performs breast revision surgery and gives a thorough evaluation so that the correct outcome is delivered.

 Breast Revision Reviews

 If you have any issues (whether medical or cosmetic) about your breast implants, please schedule a consultation with Dr. Plamondon to discuss your needs and wants and to determine your custom breast revision surgery plan.
 Whether it is scarring, breast drooping, rippling, or breast asymmetry, revision surgery can help the irregularity and provide a more pleasing and healthy outcome.
 This procedure can also help if you want to change size, implant styles, or address any other aspect of your breasts.

 This cosmetic surgery either takes out an implant that no longer functions or is no longer wanted.
 Breast revision surgery may also be performed to switch implant size or go from saline to silicone (or vice versa).
 There are a few other common cases in which a revision treatment is needed.